Quantum-Innovation-Challenge/LSQI-Challenge-2025/projects/Pharm_jij/README.md

   - "Hasan Almatrouk (Imperial College London) <hasan.almatrouk23@imperial.ac.uk>"

 # Optional fields; set to null or remove if unused
-github: null
+github: "louis-chen-jij/LSQI-Challenge-2025"
-youtube_video: null
 ---

-abstract: |-
+Abstract:
 QuSOP is a hardware-agnostic, regulator-aligned framework that pairs a quantum-enhanced LSTM predictor with quantum Monte Carlo  to enable uncertainty-aware, chance-constrained dose selection in PK/PD.

 References: